marcalexa/superfibonacci/index.md

 The repository contains more code, allowing to experiment with magic constants, genrate other distributions, and provides tools for analysis of the sampling.

-Uses old school makefile to allow compiling sequential and parallel code with different complilers.
-On MacOS, clang generates faster sequeetial code but still lacks support for C++17 standard parallelism.

 ### Data